-This conviction is based upon my clinical experience, both as a physiotherapist and manual therapist but this has been tremendously influenced by the evidence-based and structured vision of Kinetic Control; it’s not only my professional vision but also my life vision.’
+"I’m convinced that ‘moving better, heals’ - that's why my clinic in Belgium is named Move To Heal.
+This conviction is based upon my clinical experience, both as a physiotherapist and manual therapist but this has been tremendously influenced by the evidence-based and structured vision of Kinetic Control; it’s not only my professional vision but also my life vision."

-Koen joined Kinetic Control in 2002 and was immediately enthusiastic about the evidence-based clinical reasoning framework of Kinetic Control.
+Koen was immediately enthusiastic about the evidence-based clinical reasoning framework of Kinetic Control.
 ‘Kinetic Control offered me ‘a library’ of evidence-based clinical knowledge but with ‘some spare places left’ for integrating all the clinical and theoretical experiences I had already built up.
 Everything became so much easier and so much more logical since I attended my first KC course,’

 In Koen’s opinion, musculoskeletal complaints and symptoms are often caused by movement dysfunction.
 The keystone to successful rehabilitation is to make a patient conscious of their movement dysfunction and for them to take ownership in learning how to address their own individual movement patterns’.
 All this in consideration with the personal, psychosocial and environmental features of the patient of course’.